DesenTao/baty.net-hugo/content/lifestack/index.md

 - Lenovo ThinkPad X1 Carbon (2015) – New to me.
 Running Linux.
 So far so good, except for the trackpad.
 - Apple 27” Retina iMac (2015) – A monster with a big, beautiful screen.
 - Apple iPad Pro 10.5″ – I am not an iPad-only person.
 Not sure I ever will be but this is a great device anyway.
-- Apple iPad Pro 12.9″ – My first iPad Pro, which I replaced with the smaller 10.5-inch model.
-Haven’t gotten around to selling this one yet.
-For now I use it to watch shows while on the treadmill.
-Kind of a waste :).
 - iPhone X – It’s an iPhone.
 A really nice one.
 I put it in the Computing category but it goes in nearly every category.
 - Fujitsu ScanSnap – Super-fast and easy document scanning